Money

 Argentine pesos

-The official currency of Argentina is the Argentine Peso ($), however, it's common to use US dollars when travelling in the country.
+The official currency of Argentina is the Argentine Peso ($).
+However, it's common to use US dollars in tourist areas, and most hotels and restaurants used to dealing with international travellers will accept them.

-Argentina currently has a significant black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is an absolute must.
-This is an accepted way of life here, so don’t worry, you’re not doing anything illegal.
-Most establishments (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a much better rate of exchange, saving you anywhere from 50-100%.
+Argentina currently has a black market (known as the 'blue' market) for foreign currency, so travelling with and spending US dollars in cash is recommended for most Patagonian travel.
+This is an accepted way of life and locals are generally well versed in the blue and official exchange rates.
+Most establishments in Patagonia (cafes, bars, restaurants and tour operators) will accept US dollars in cash at a slightly better rate than when using credit cards, but the actual exchange rates will vary greatly.
+You may save from 10-20% over the official exchange rate (subject to change).
+Always ask what the exchange rate is before purchasing.

 David is half Argentine and has spent many years living in and exploring Argentina.